 Monitor Temperature Changes | Keep an eye on the temperature in your vehicle during the move.
 Try to maintain a steady environment to avoid shocking your plants. |

 If you are thinking about moving plants, you will likely need a moving checklist.
-Read How to Prepare for a Move: Checklist, Tips and More.
+Check out our checklist on how to prepare for a move.

 How to Transport Delicate Plants During a Move